 Epistory is perfect for a typing or computer skills class.
 It's also great in a language arts class, since emphasis could be placed on how the storytelling is structured and revealed through the mechanics of the game.

 In Epistory - Typing Chronicles, players control a woman with amnesia riding a three-tailed fox across a colorful, papercraft landscape.
-The task is simple: explore and reveal more land and hopefully simultaneously gain back her memories by unlocking short written texts and voiceover narration of those texts.
+The task is simple: Explore and reveal more land and, hopefully, gain back her memories simultaneously by unlocking short written texts and voice-over narration of those texts.
 Movement is done with directional keys from an overhead view.
-Littered across the landscape are various objects (such as flowerbeds) or obstacles that prevent further exploration (such as fallen logs).
-Hitting spacebar lets players enter "typing" mode where words appear over the objects.
-Once players type in those words, the objects are removed or activated (such as growing flowers in the flowerbeds).
+Littered across the landscape are various objects (such as flower beds) or obstacles that prevent further exploration (such as fallen logs).
+Hitting the space bar lets players enter "typing" mode, where words appear over the objects.
+Once players type in those words, the objects are removed or activated (such as growing flowers in the flower beds).
 Sometimes, weird insects appear and zero in on the woman/fox, so players have to immediately enter typing mode and get rid of them.

 Epistory is broken up into chapters, each representing a new section of land and an element (fire, ice, lightning, and air) to unlock.
 Some objects or insects can be dealt with only by toggling their corresponding element in typing mode.
 Each successful word typed gives players experience points, which can be used to unlock more land.
 At various tiers of experience, players gain two points to spend on power-ups such as making ice words slow down incoming insects.